Angel Desai

-Angel Desai is an American actress.
+Angel Desai (born Apsara Desai) is an American actress.

 Early life and education

 Desai was born in Philadelphia, but grew up in Binghamton, New York.
-Her parents are physicians; her father is Indian and her mother is Filipina.
+Her parents are physicians; her father is Gujarati and her mother is Filipina.
 She cultivated an early interest in performance and was active in the musical and acting life of her schools.
 After graduating from high school in 1990, she attended and graduated from Oberlin College.
 In 1997, she earned her MFA at New York University in its Tisch School of the Arts Graduate Acting Program.

 Stage career

 Desai has performed in many Off-Broadway productions, including The Winter’s Tale (2003), playing opposite David Strathairn, and The Tempest (2008), starring Mandy Patinkin.

 Her Broadway debut was playing Marta in the Tony Award winning 2006 revival of Stephen Sondheim’s Company, in which her rendition of the show-stopping “Another Hundred People” met with critical praise.

 Other stage performances include David Schulner's An Infinite Ache in New Haven, Connecticut and as part of Shinsai: Theaters for Japan, a benefit production performing "Four Black Dragons" and "Next" from Pacific Overtures by Stephen Sondheim and John Weidman.